Political Prisoners and Human Rights Imprisonment Of Liberty- Is it a True Democracy

 What are the Grounds to be Convicted as a Political Prisoner?

-There are various grounds that are needed to fulfill the criteria of being considered as a political prisoner and they are as follows: –
+There are various grounds that are needed to fulfil the criteria of being considered as a political prisoner and they are as follows: –

 - A person to be called as a political prisoner must be supported by prime facie evidence.